changelly/api-changelly/README.md

 ### **Fixed Rate Methods**

-For fixed-rates we’ve added two methods in our API: `getFixRate` and `createFixTransaction`.
+For fixed-rates we’ve added three methods in our API: `getFixRate`, `getFixRateForAmount` and `createFixTransaction`.

 #### **Getting the Fixed Rate**